RashaMObeidat/ArQuAD/README.md

 ## Citation

+If you use ArQuAD in your research, please cite the following paper:

+bibtex
+@article{obeidat2024arquad,
+  title={ArQuAD: An Expert-Annotated Arabic Machine Reading Comprehension Dataset}, author={Obeidat, Rasha and Al-Harbi, Marwa and Al-Ayyoub, Mahmoud and Alawneh, Luay}, journal={Cognitive Computation}, pages={1--20}, year={2024}, publisher={Springer}
+}
 ## Dataset Description

 ArQuAD consists of 16,020 question-answer pairs created by Arabic language specialists with BA and MA degrees.
 The passages are sourced from 1335 of the most viewed Arabic Wikipedia articles, covering a wide range of topics including sports, politics, technology, religion, and more.